cientgu/GIQA/readme.md

 ### LGIQA dataset
 - The LGIQA dataset contains three sub-dataset, named LGIQA-FFHQ, LGIQA-cat, LGIQA-cityscapes.
 You can download the cat and cityscapes sub-dataset [here](https://drive.google.com/drive/folders/1NHeFPdswV9lAmLtfiCppExi3oQ5lfSFH?usp=sharing).
 For security reason, if you need LGIQA-FFHQ dataset, please contact me.

+### test
+- To test if you run our code correctly, we provide results of our provided GMM-GIQA model (on LSUN-cat dataset).
+We put it in the test folder.
+For test_images, by using the "get GMM-GIQA score command" and our provided model, you can get the results like results.txt.
+As we pointed out in our paper, the value of the score is meaningless, but you can use the rank of score to compare which has a higher quality.
+For different GMM models (especially different kernels), the score has a very large range (probably from -10^7 to 10^5), it's normal since we do not directly need the value.
+And also, for user's dataset, it should notice that the dataset Could Not contain too few images, otherwise, the GIQA score may be inaccurate.

 ## Reference